SchneiderMarius/SchneiderMarius/README.md

 ### Hi there 👋

-Hello!
-I'm Marius Schneider, a trained physicist working on my PhD in Systems & Computational Neuroscience at the Ernst Struengmann Institute in Frankfurt am Main.
+I'm Marius Schneider, trained in physics and currently working on my PhD in Systems & Computational Neuroscience at the Ernst Struengmann Institute in Frankfurt am Main.

 <!--
 **SchneiderMarius/SchneiderMarius** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.